 Personal data relative to the order data [e.g. payment and transfer orders] and personal data arising from the performance of our contractual obligations.

 Savings and deposits

-Personal data arising from the performance of our contractual obligations, tax information (e.g. defence tax, tax residency, tax identification number), financial info (as expected annual credit/debit turnover, nature of transactions, source of income, source of assets,), information on any third-party beneficiaries.
+Personal data arising from the performance of our contractual obligations, tax information (e.g. defence tax, tax residency, tax identification number), financial info (e.g. expected annual credit/debit turnover, nature of transactions, source of income, source of assets), information on any third-party beneficiaries.